Learn to Code with Fantasy Football (LTCWFF) — available at fantasycoding.com — is a book I wrote mostly over the Summer of 2019.

 Writing the book wasn't that difficult.
-I think that's more of a function of the topic — I spend a lot of time thinking about fantasy football and a lot of time doing data science type tasks at my day job — than any natural skill as an author.
+I think that's more of a function of the topic — I've spent a lot of time thinking about fantasy football and a lot of time doing data science type tasks at my day job — than any natural skill as an author.
 I would guess future books on other topics might be tougher.

 I also enjoy teaching and believe I'm pretty good at:

 At first I tried to write in prose form, but found that was way too slow, mostly because it was too hard to keep from trying to edit/rewrite/make perfect sentences as I went.